JorisPaarde/Hubris/README.md

     - CSS3 was used to give the html styling and layout.
     And to make the page responsive to differentscreen sizes.
 -   [Javascript](https://nl.wikipedia.org/wiki/JavaScript)
-    - Javascript was used for
+    - Javascript was used for enemy selection and player action process.
 -   [Python](https://www.python.org/)
-    - Python was used for writing
+    - Python was used for writing all backend code.
 -   [Jinja](https://jinja.palletsprojects.com/en/3.0.x/)
     - Jinja was used for writing the template code.